-The monthly amount of self-employment earnings is the best estimate of earned income which will be available to the individual in a month or months.
-The individual's recent tax data may be used to determine the monthly income.
-If the most recent tax data is not available or does not reflect current income, the individual's income will be determined by other means as determined appropriate by the caseworker, such as sales receipts, business records, etc.
+The current monthly amount of self-employment earnings is the best estimate of earned income for future months.

+The individual's recent tax data can be used to determine monthly income.
+If the most recent tax data is not available or does not reflect current income, the individual's income will be determined by other means as determined appropriate by the eligibility worker, such as sales receipts, business records, etc.

-Costs directly related to producing the income are subtracted from the self-employment annual gross before the monthly earnings are included in the budget.
+Costs directly related to producing self-employment income are subtracted from the annual gross income before the monthly earnings are included in the budget.
 See Schedule C in Appendix Q for all allowable costs associated with self-employment income.
 After allowable deductions from annual income, the remainder is then divided by 12 to determine the monthly income.